strukturedkaos/donpottinger/source/blog/2014-11-26-farewell-bnr.html.markdown

 BNR was the best place I've ever worked.
 By far.
 It's not even close.
 I worked with some of the most brilliant, most hardworking and kindest Nerds.
 I've made life long friends.
 I'm going to miss them dearly.

 That's why it's with mixed emotions that I bid farewell to The Ranch.
-I depart to undertake a new challenge at [Kevy](http://kevy.com) with a confidence instilled in large part by my time at BNR.
+I depart to undertake a new challenge at [Kevy](http://kevy.com) with a confidence instilled, in large part, by my time at BNR.
 I'm not an impostor anymore.
 Thank you, Big Nerd Ranch.